Furniture Painting 101

 Concealer is fantastic to use for instances like this one, where you are wanting to go from a dark coloured wood or previous paint, to a light colour paint.

-Fusion’s Concealer (formerly known as Colour Blocker) is a high quality acrylic, tinted with 100% recycled waste pigment.
+Fusion’s Concealer (no longer available in Australia) is a high quality acrylic, tinted with 100% recycled waste pigment.
 I know, clever hey?!

 It’s a neutral light grey, and since each batch is unique, tints will vary with production.